Saphire-A/stackedWordpress-on-aws/README.md

 4. AWS Lambda – Scheduled shutdown of EC2 to reduce cost
 5. Amazon CloudWatch Events – Triggers Lambda on schedule

-!
-Note: Amazon RDS and Load Balancer were not used in this implementation.
-The database runs locally on EC2, and scaling/load balancing were out of project scope.

 # Learning Outcomes
 1. Design and deploy modular AWS infrastructure using CloudFormation